kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 10.md

 3. Stop both services.

 4. Open lab-10-config-server.
-Open the POM, add another dependency for spring-cloud-starter-security.
+Open the POM, add another dependency for spring-cloud-security.

 5. Create a bootstrap.yml in the classpath root (src/main/resources).
 Add a key for “encrypt.key”.
 Use any value you like (such as an obscure value like “key”).